DanielOrourke02/Active-Projects/README.md

 # Who am I?

 Hello, I'm Daniel Jones, a young 14 year old programmer (as of this momment), who is fluent in: Python, C++ (learning C++) and I also know a little of HTML and CSS but I only tinkered with them for fun.
 My journey into the world of coding started with curiosity, but quickly turned into my full interest and hobby.
-I enjoy programming in my free time and hope to have a job as a software engineer in the future.

-I want to find a job as a software engineer, i'm not sure exactly what I want to do (front end or back end) but my dream is to do something programming related (hopefuly C++ related), I believe I can work well as a software engineer because I can contribute to new projects and collaborate with other professionals to develop new software applications.
+In the future I would like to work as a C++ backend or frontend developer, I believe I can work well as a software engineer because I can contribute to new projects and collaborate with other professionals to develop new software applications.
 I believe programming is more than just writing a few lines of code; It’s about using solving complex problems and thinking logically.

-In addition to my career goals, I have a desire to work freelance in my spare time after mastering my skills at a high level.
-Freelancing offers the flexibility to work on different projects, continue learning, and connect with clients around the world.
-I see this as an opportunity to expand my knowledge in the tech industry and apply my programming skills to a variety of challenges.
+In addition to my career goals, In my free time I wish to work as a freelancer, if I have the time.
+Freelancing offers the flexibility to work on different projects, continue learning, and connect with people around the world.
+Not only does this bring new complex challenges but helps expand my knoledge and gain new connections in the tech industry.

-Continuous learning and personal development are important in a programmer’s journey.
-I'm excited to take on a role in the software development and contribute my skills to making a positive mark in the technology industry.
+Thanks for reading!

 # All My Projects

-I waill mainly focus on 1-3 projects and have a few side projects that will have less of my attention.
+I will mainly focus on 1-3 projects and have a few side projects that will have less of my attention.

  - [x] [Face Recognition (PY)](https://github.com/DanielJones02/Face-RecognitionPY)
  - [x] [Simple Password Generator (C++)](https://github.com/DanielJones02/Password-Generator)